johno/pixyll/_posts/2022-02-13-sole_proprietorship_examples.md

 ### 9. Bookkeeper or Accountant

-If you are good with numbers, data, are detail-oriented, and know spreadsheets already,  you may want to consider looking deeper into bookkeeping and accounting.
+Just as the name implies, bookkeepers keep the books in order.
+You record and track your client’s profits, losses, and the movement of materials.
+This makes filing taxes much earlier for accountants.

-Just as the name suggests, bookkeepers keep the books in order, making sure a business’s movements are recorded and organized.
-Plus it makes filing taxes much easier for the accountants.
+As *they* say: ***"If it’s measurable, it's manageable."***

-Whether it’s profits, losses, or material quantities, bookkeepers are the ones tracking it.
-As _they_ say: If it’s measurable, it’s manageable.
+On the other hand, accountants manage the finances for payouts and salaries.
+They then report the finances for taxes or internal review.

-On the other hand, accountants manage the finances for payouts and salaries and report the finances for taxes or internal review.
+The drawback to accounting is the special certifications and experience your need to be verified and legit.
+By being a bookkeeper, however, these certifications aren’t necessary so long as you’ve got the right skills and knowledge.

-A big benefit of both of these jobs is that they can be done remotely since you are working in a database.
+Both of these positions can be done remotely by working with a business’s online records database.
+This means you can make your own schedule and take your first step to secure your freedom.

-The only drawback of accounting is you need special certification and licenses to be a legal accountant.
-As a bookkeeper, don’t need these certifications as long as you’ve got the right skills and experience.
+If you are good with data, are detail-oriented, and are familiar with spreadsheets, you should check out bookkeeping and accounting.

 ### 10. Plumber or Electrician